Single entanglement connection architecture between multi-layer bipartite Hardware Efficient Ansatz: Introduction

 \section{Introduction}

 Quantum computing is expected to achieve significant speedups over classical computing for certain applications, such as quantum simulation \cite{1-2,1-3,1-4}, quantum optimization \cite{1-5,1-6}, and quantum machine learning \cite{1-7,1-8}.
 However, current quantum devices have serious constraints \cite{2}, including limited numbers of qubits, limited connectivity of the qubits, and noisy processes that limit circuit depth \cite{1,1-1}.
 We are working in the noisy intermediate-scale quantum (NISQ) era \cite{1-1}.
 One class of algorithms that is expected to unlock the computational potential of NISQ devices is variational quantum algorithms (VQAs) \cite{0,7,18} as they only require the implementation of shallow circuits and simple measurements.

-VQAs use parametrized quantum circuits (PQCs) to run on a quantum computer and then outsource the parameter optimization to a classical optimizer.
-One important challenge in implementing such algorithms is to construct an effective PQC (also called an ansatz).
-Generally, such an ansatz should be highly expressive to generate (pure) states that are well representative of the solution space.
-Besides, the ansatz should also generate highly entangled states with low-depth circuits to efficiently represent the Hilbert space for tasks such as ground state preparation or data classification and to capture non-trivial correlations in quantum data \cite{5,5-8,5-9,5-20}.
+Two of representative VQAs are the variations quantum eigensolver (VQE) which is a hybrid algorithm to approximate the ground state eigenvalues for chemical systems \cite{Peruzzo2014, 5-20} and the quantum approximate optimization algorithm (QAOA) for finding an approximate solution of an optimization problem \cite{1-5, QAOA2}.
+Also, VQAs have been introduced for other promising applications such as simulation open quantum system dynamics \cite{Mahdian1, Mahdian2, Mahdian3, Mahdian4, Mahdian2-3-20}, which allows us to have a better understanding of the nonequilibrium dynamics of many-body quantum systems \cite{Mahdian3-3-29, Mahdian3-3-31}.